dnslocal/dnslocal-windows-server/README.md

 If you want to know all supported domains, Please refer to https://github.com/dnslocal/dnslocal-list

-## Demo DNS Server
+## Demo

 * DNS: 123.206.16.184
 * Replace http with https before access blocked sites
-* For HSTS support, please refer to implementation of dnslocal, such as dnslocal-windows
+* For HSTS support, please refer to implementation of dnslocal, such as [dnslocal-windows](https://github.com/dnslocal/dnslocal-windows)

 ```console
 $ nslookup google.com 123.206.16.184